 Starting with the basics

-So what do the basics cost now in 2021?
+So what do the basics of beekeeping cost now in 2021?
 Well, I just happen to have a stack of new catalogs piled on my desk, so let’s make a list.

 Beekeepers argue about everything, so what a beginner needs is a point of contention.
 Anyway, I had to start somewhere, so here’s a list based on a typical beginner’s kit: